ElDuke717/onedrive-app/README.md

    SESSION_SECRET=your_session_secret
    ```

    Replace the placeholders with your actual Azure app credentials and a secure random string for the session secret.
+These will be provided separately for the demo.

 4. Start the server: